-A key aspect of appropriate care is the review of patients during their hospital stay by pharmacists.
-The responsibilities of the pharmacist managing hospitalised patients on a surgical ward typically include review of patients who did not receive medication reconciliation at admission, as well as the provision of advice to patients about appropriate pain management including analgesia use.
-Almost all respondents indicated that pharmacists provide a similar service at their facility, however half of the respondents indicated it was provided only to patients identified as 'high-risk'.
+A key element of patient care is the review of patients during their hospital stay by pharmacists to ensure appropriate medicine management.
+The responsibilities of the pharmacist managing hospitalised patients on a surgical ward typically include review of patients who did not receive medication reconciliation at admission, as well as the provision of advice to patients about appropriate pain management including analgesic use.
+Almost all respondents indicated that pharmacists provide a similar service at their facility, however half of respondents indicated it was provided only to patients identified as 'high-risk'.
 This indicates that pharmacy review is not provided routinely to all patients, and there is significant variability between hospitals as to who does, and who does not receive a review.

-SHPA's Standard of Practice for Clinical Pharmacy Services identifies 13 factors to be considered by pharmacists deciding which patients to prioritise for clinical pharmacy care as well as another eight medicine factors14, yet there is a lack of evidence showing this is implemented consistently.
-The major factors considered by most respondents in prioritising clinical pharmacy services are multiple chronic conditions/comorbidities (65%), age (59%), current anticoagulant use (59%) and renal or hepatic impairment (47%).
-Significant gaps such as risk factors relating to opioid tolerance or naivety were evident.
+SHPA's Standards of Practice for Clinical Pharmacy Services identifies 13 factors to be considered by pharmacists deciding which patients to prioritise for clinical pharmacy care as well as another eight medicine factors 14, yet there is a lack of evidence in our results showing this is implemented consistently.
+The major factors considered by most respondents in prioritising clinical pharmacy services are multiple chronic conditions/comorbidities (65%), age (59%), current anticoagulant use (55%) and renal or hepatic impairment (47%).
+Significant gaps such as consideration of risk factors relating to opioid tolerance or naïvety, or use of multiple opioids, were evident.

-According to SHPA standards, all patients admitted to a surgical ward should be prioritised for clinical pharmacy services as it reflects their patient factors and risk of re-hospitalisation.
+According to SHPA standards, all patients admitted to a surgical ward should be prioritised for clinical pharmacy services as this allows identification of patient factors that may influence risk of medicine misadventure and risk of re-hospitalisation.
 The stratifying of patient risk to determine patient care is common in healthcare and relatively sound, however, results indicate that gaps in pharmacy services exist which exclude patients from appropriate care.
-The sheer level of demand and complexity of patient needs in an acute setting may contribute to patients with uncomplicated surgical outcomes receiving lower priority, yet a surgical procedure's simplicity is not proven to correlate with a lower risk of opioid harm4.
+The sheer level of demand and complexity of patient needs in an acute setting may contribute to patients with uncomplicated surgical outcomes receiving lower priority.
+However, it is known that the simplicity of a surgical procedure from a clinician's perspective does not correlate with a lower risk of opioid harm38.